MF-Volcano-Editor-Dev/Mario-Forever-Volcano-Editor/README.md

 If all of these methods cannot yet help solve the problem, please check your network connection and make sure the connection is available to the Internet.

-# Why only GDScript in the template?
+# Why prefer GDScript more than other languages in the template?
 Since C# needs extra steps to use, to make greenhands better get to using this editor(template), we prefer GDScript first.
 But this doesn't mean that we have no chances to use C# in the template anymore, unless there should be an archobstacle to solve.
+# Language(s) that is/are being used in this template:
 ## GDScript coding
 GDScript is known for the fastest learning and using than C# and C++.
 We recommended everyone who join in Godot for the first time, to code with this language so that it ensures your smooth syntax and coding process.
 ## C#